 Where to find investors?

 Once you’ve decided what you’re looking for in investors, you can finally start thinking of where to find them.
-It’s never easy to find them, but what we often see is that investors who like startups, go to where startup hang out.
+It’s never easy to find them, but what we often see is that investors who like startups, go where startups hang out.
 Startups can be found in places such as accelerators, incubators and co-working spaces.

 There are also places where you can go to pitch for investors, such as network events, pitch competitions, private banking meetings, etc. There are many events you can go to but it’s difficult to predict the success in raising money.
 Many times startups get on the stage during such an event and afterwards no investor talks to them.
 Ask your fellow startup founders if they have experience with such an event and if it is worth going.
 There are also events for which you have to pay as a startup in order to participate.
 We would not normally recommend any startup to do that, but again, check this with your fellow startup founders which had prior experience with such events.

 There are a lot of things investors need to look out for when investing in startups.
 When you talk to an investor as a startup, make sure that you are approachable and clear.
 It’s all about personal connection.
 If an investor feels connected to a startup there is a higher chance investment will follow.
-Providing clear and complete information about how your company is going provides a solid basis.
-They will likely also want to get a sense for you as a person.
+Providing clear and complete information about your company provides a solid basis.
+They will likely also want to get a sense of you as a person.
 Sometimes startup investors do not have any knowledge of the market the startup operates in, but if the faith in the founder is high they choose to invest.

 Round Table Sessions